 Add the beans and cook for 15 minutes.
 Taste and adjust seasonings as needed.

 If desired, serve with your favorite chili toppings such as shredded cheddar cheese, sour cream, avocado, and chopped scallions.

-- If you would like to try this recipe with different cuts of meat, however, there are three other types that are ideal for chili.
-Beef chuck, brisket, and short ribs are all good choices when it comes to the slow cooking and spicy flavors of this well-loved dish.
+- If you would like to try this recipe with different cuts of meat, there are three other types that are ideal for chili.
+Beef chuck, brisket (and burnt ends), and short ribs are all good choices when it comes to the slow cooking and spicy flavors of this well-loved dish.
 Diced beef chuck will result in a chili with a beefier flavor, and brisket will shred while it cooks (and may need a little longer cooking time); short ribs will have to be removed after cooking so the meat can be taken off of the bones.